fvillalobos14/FrancisVillalobos_laboratorio2_applicacionesvanguardia/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In order to run the project:

+### `npm install`

+Installs necessary modules to work properly.

 ### `npm start`